ZZaccount1/love-autofuncs/README.md

 ## Compatibility
 Love 11.0+
-Currently compatible with Love 12
+<br>Currently compatible with Love 12

 # Usage
 The [autofuncs.lua](autofuncs.lua) should be added in an existing project and required.